ValenCassa/llmstxt-generator/docs/sst/docs.md

 Both CDKTF and Pulumi allow you to define your infrastructure using a programming language like TypeScript.
 SST is also built on top of Pulumi.
 So you might wonder how SST compares to them and why you would use SST instead of them.

 In a nutshell, SST is for developers, while CDKTF and Pulumi are primarily for DevOps engineers.
 There are 3 big things SST does for developers:
-1. **Higher-level components**: SST’s built-in components like `Nextjs` or `Email` make it easy for developers to add features to their app.
+1. **Higher-level components**: SST’s built-in components like [Nextjs](https://sst.dev/docs/component/aws/nextjs/) or [Email](https://sst.dev/docs/component/aws/email/) make it easy for developers to add features to their app.
 You can use these without having to figure out how to work with the underlying Terraform resources.
 2. **Linking resources**: SST makes it easy to link your infrastructure to your application and access them at runtime in your code.
-3. **Dev mode**: Finally, SST features a unified local developer environment that deploys your app through a watcher, runs your functions [Live](https://sst.dev/docs/live/), creates a [tunnel](https://sst.dev/docs/reference/cli#tunnel) to your VPC, starts your frontend and backend, all together.
+3. **Dev mode**: Finally, SST features a unified local developer environment that deploys your app through a watcher, runs your functions *Live*, creates a [tunnel](https://sst.dev/docs/reference/cli#tunnel) to your VPC, starts your frontend and backend, all together.

 ### How does SST make money?
 While SST is open-source and free to use, we also have the [Console](https://sst.dev/docs/console/) that can auto-deploy your apps and monitor for any issues.
 It’s optional and includes a free tier but it’s a SaaS service.
 It’s used by a large number of teams in our community, including ours.